MiniHood/br-balloons/README.md

 To setup the br-balloons, you have to put this codes:

 # Description:
-The script is a representation of real life - you buy balloons, buy a bottle of heaven gas, open the package of balloons, put a balloon on top of the bottle and fill, then breathe
+The script is a representation of real life - you buy balloons, buy a bottle of heaven gas, open the package of balloons, put a balloon on top of the bottle and fill, then breathe.
+Also the police can check you for using heaven gas

 # Preview:
 https://www.youtube.com/watch?v=tB49u6gFVIo&t=1s